PrivacyStreams/PrivacyStreams.github.io/_posts/2017-3-13-Call-for-user-study-participants.md

 title: Call for user study participants
 ---

-We (researchers from CHIMPS Lab and SYNERGY Lab, including Yuanchun Li, Fanglin Chen, Toby Li, Yuvraj Agarwal and Jason Hong) designed and implemented PrivacyStreams (https://privacystreams.github.io/) - an Android library for privacy-friendly personal data processing, and we are seeking Android developers who are over 18 years old to join our user studies.
+We (researchers from CHIMPS Lab and SYNERGY Lab, including Yuanchun Li, Fanglin Chen, Toby Li, Yuvraj Agarwal and Jason Hong) designed and implemented PrivacyStreams (https://privacystreams.github.io/) - an Android library for privacy-friendly personal data processing.
+We are seeking Android developers who are over 18 years old to join our user studies.

 Sign up for any of the following two studies if you are interested:

 - 90-min lab session.
 In the study, participants will be asked to complete some programming tasks using our library.
-We will provide necessary Android development environment.
+We will provide the necessary Android development environment.
 The computer screen will be videotaped during the tasks.
 Place: Newell-Simon Hall.
 Duration: 90 minutes.
-Compensation: $30-$40 (based on the completion quality).
+Compensation: $30-$40 (based on the task completion quality).

 - 2-week app development.
 The programming task in this study will be writing/rewriting an open-source Android app using our library.
 We will send you more details over email after you have signed up.

-Place: You can work on this task anywhere you like.
+Place: You can work on this task remotely.
 Duration: You will be given two weeks to finish this programming task.
 The estimated workload is around 5 hours.
-Compensation: $100 (only if the task is successfully completed).
+Compensation: $100 (upon the successful completion of the task).

 If you are interested, please sign up at https://tinyurl.com/AndroidLibStudy If you have any question, please contact Yuanchun (yuanchun.li@cs.cmu.edu) for more information.